SpenceKonde/megaTinyCore/README.md

 ### Supported Clock Speeds
 **Important - Read about [Tuning](megaavr/extras/Tuning.md) before selecting any tuned option!**
-* 20MHz Internal (4.5v-5.5v - typical for 5v systems)
+* 20 MHz Internal (4.5v-5.5v - typical for 5v systems)
-* 16MHz Internal (4.5v-5.5v - typical for 5v systems)
+* 16 MHz Internal (4.5v-5.5v - typical for 5v systems)
-* 10MHz Internal (2.7v-5.5v - typical for 3.3v systems)
+* 10 MHz Internal (2.7v-5.5v - typical for 3.3v systems)
-* 8MHz Internal (2.7v-5.5v - typical for 3.3v systems)
+* 8  MHz Internal (2.7v-5.5v - typical for 3.3v systems)
-* 5MHz Internal (1.8v-5.5v)
+* 5  MHz Internal (1.8v-5.5v)
-* 4MHz Internal (1.8v-5.5v)
+* 4  MHz Internal (1.8v-5.5v)
-* 1MHz Internal (1.8v-5.5v)
+* 1  MHz Internal (1.8v-5.5v)
-* 20 MHz internal (tuned)
+* 20 MHz Internal (tuned)
-* 16 MHz internal (tuned)
+* 16 MHz Internal (tuned)
-* 12 MHz internal (tuned)
+* 12 MHz Internal (tuned)
-* 20MHz External Clock (4.5v-5.5v)
+* 20 MHz External Clock (4.5v-5.5v)
-* 16MHz External Clock (4.5v-5.5v)
+* 16 MHz External Clock (4.5v-5.5v)
-* 12MHz External Clock (2.7v-5.5v)
+* 12 MHz External Clock (2.7v-5.5v)
-* 10MHz External Clock (2.7v-5.5v)
+* 10 MHz External Clock (2.7v-5.5v)
-* 8MHz  External Clock (2.7v-5.5v)
+* 8  MHz External Clock (2.7v-5.5v)
-* 24 MHz internal (tuned, overclocked)
+* 24 MHz Internal (tuned, overclocked)
-* 25 MHz internal (tuned, overclocked)
+* 25 MHz Internal (tuned, overclocked)
-* 30 MHz internal (tuned, overclocked) - 0/1-series require "20MHz" OSCCFG fuse setting; 2-series parts may or may not be able to reach 30 with "16 MHz" selected.
+* 30 MHz Internal (tuned, overclocked) - 0/1-series require "20MHz" OSCCFG fuse setting; 2-series parts may or may not be able to reach 30 with "16 MHz" selected.
-* 32 MHz internal (tuned, overclocked - 2-series only, and a very optimistic overclocking, may be unstable)
+* 32 MHz Internal (tuned, overclocked) - 2-series only, very optimistic overclocking, may be unstable.
-* 24MHz External Clock (Overclocked)
+* 24 MHz External clock (Overclocked)
-* 25MHz External Clock (Overclocked)
+* 25 MHz External clock (Overclocked)
-* 30MHz External Clock (Overclocked aggressively)
+* 30 MHz External clock (Overclocked aggressively)
-* 32MHz External Clock (Overclocked aggressively)
+* 32 MHz External clock (Overclocked aggressively)

+Voltages shown are those guaranteed by to work by manufacturer specifications.
+Unless pushing the bounds of the operating temperature range, these parts do far better (2-series generally work at 32 MHz and 5v @ room temperature even from internal oscillator; the 0/1-series will likewise usually work at 32 MHz with external clock provided the power supply is a stable 5.0-5.5V).

+No action is required to set the OSCCFG fuse when the sketch is uploaded via UPDI.
+When uploaded through Optiboot, the fuse cannot be changed, so whatever was chosen when the bootloader was burned is what is used, and only "burn bootloader" or uploading a sketch via UPDI will change that.

+All internal oscillator clock speed options use the factory default calibration unless a "tuned" option is selected, in which case the calibration is adjusted as documented in the [tuning documentation.](megaavr/extras/Tuning.md)

 See [Speed Grades](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/extras/SpeedGrades.md) for more information on the manufacturer's speed grades.
 Note that those are the voltages and clock speeds at which it is guaranteed to work, where an unexpected glitch of some description could pose a hazard to persons or property.
-Under favorable temperatures (ie, room temperature), and with higher tolerance for potential stability issues than a commercial customer, the speed grades can easily be beaten. *Our testing has found that the official speed grades are extremely conservative* - I was able to run the 1-series parts I tested at 32MHz at room temperature at 5V with external oscillator (though it was sensitive to supply voltage changes), and it's been widely observed that they seem to work fine at their full 20 MHz 4.5V ~ 5.5V speed running from 3.3V.
-I make no claims as to their stability under conditions outside the manufacturer specifications, nor did I exhaustively test all peripherals, but there was nothing obviously broken, and adding 2 and 2 did still get a result of 4.
-From tuned internal oscillator, 30 MHz on 0/1 and 32 MHz on 2-series may even be stable (though much above that results in instability, and 2 + 2 sometimes is equal to 0).
+Under favorable temperatures (ie, room temperature), and with higher tolerance for potential stability issues than a commercial customer, the speed grades can easily be beaten. *Our testing has found that the official speed grades are extremely conservative* - I was able to run the 1-series parts I tested at 32MHz at room temperature at 5V with external oscillator (though it was very sensitive to supply voltage changes), and it's been widely observed that they seem to work fine at their full 20 MHz 4.5V ~ 5.5V speed running from 3.3V.
+I make no claims as to their stability under conditions outside the manufacturer specifications, nor did I exhaustively test all peripherals - I can say only that there was nothing obviously broken, and adding 2 and 2 did still get a result of 4 (well, the test specifically was subtraction, and the variables were unsigned longs, which is harder - but the result was correct).
+From tuned internal oscillator, 30 MHz on 0/1 and 32 MHz on 2-series may even be stable (though much above that results in unstable or incorrect operation, most frequently resulting in logical and/or mathematical operations yielding 0 when they should not (ie, 2 + 2 = 0 - that I know this stems from Serial continuing to work and printing out `0`s even while the CPU was making frequent math errors due to the excessive clock speed; in other words, the speed limit seems to be in the AVR CPU itself, not the memory or peripheral bus; note that ASCII `0` is `0x30`, not 0.

 If you must run it outside the manufacturer specifications, I would suggest using the watchdog timer to reset it in the event that it hangs.
-A part being run outside of the manufacturer specified operating conditions should never be used for any sort of critical task or even one where a failure would be inconvenient to recover from (such as a device which was difficult to access for maintenance or replacement).
+A part being run outside of the manufacturer specified operating conditions should never be used for any sort of critical task or even those tasks where a failure would be inconvenient to recover from (such as a device which was difficult to access for maintenance or replacement).

-These parts do not support using an external crystal like the classic ATtiny parts do, however the internal oscillator is tightly calibrated enough that the internal clock will work for UART communication without issue; Like the megaAVR 0-series, it includes clock corrections at 3V and 5V in the signature row.
-If you need particularly accurate UART baud rates more than you need the flash this option uses, you can enable it from the Tools submenu.
+These parts do not support using an external crystal like the classic ATtiny parts do, though they do support an external **clock** (that can come from an external oscillator or - available from the usual suspects for a price nearly as high as the ATtiny itself, or from aliexpress only slightly less exorbitant (search for "active crystal" - it turns up fewer crystals in the results, because all the crystals use the word "oscillator" in the listing title), the CLKOUT from another processor, and so on).
+For the vast majority of use cases, there is no need for an external clock - the internal oscillator is tightly calibrated enough that the internal clock will work for UART communication without issue, and even if overclocking is required, megaTinyCore 2.4.0 supports that by tuning the internal oscillactor.
+Like the megaAVR 0-series, the tinyAVR parts include oscillator speed corrections at 3V and 5V in the signature row.
+If you need particularly accurate UART baud rates more than you need the flash this option uses, you can enable it from the Tools submenu (note that this option is never used by the bootloader, only the application, and it is not used when a "tuned" speed selected - changing to that speed causes the correction to no longer be applicable.
+There are no plans to provide a replacement mechanism for precise baud rate generation when the oscillator is tuned; supporting a need for such bizarely high UART baud rate accuracy while running at a weird speed is well outside the intended uses cases that the core supports; if that applies to you, an external clock is the appropriate solution - provided, of course, that a review of the requirements reaffirms the need for both of those conditions).

-These parts do support an external **clock** (that can come from an external oscillator or - available from the usual suspects for a price nearly as high as the ATtiny itself, or from aliexpress for only prices that are slightly less exorbitant (search for "active crystal"), the CLKOUT from another processor, and so on).

 ### Memory-mapped flash: No need to declare PROGMEM
 Unlike classic AVRs, on the these parts, *the flash is within the same address space as the rest of the memory*.
 This means `pgm_read_*_near()` is not needed to read directly from flash.
 Because of this, the compiler automatically puts any variable declared `const` into PROGMEM, and accesses it appropriately - you no longer need to explicitly declare them as PROGMEM.
 This includes quoted string literals, so the F() macro is no longer needed either (As of 2.1.0, F() once more explicitly declares things as living in PROGMEM (ie, it is slightly less efficient) in order to ensure compatibility with third party libraries).